supseven-at/cleverreach/README.md

 # TYPO3 Extension ``cleverreach``

-A plugin for optin/opt out as well as finishers and validators for the TYPO3 extensions *form* and *powermail*
+A plugin for optin/opt out as well as finishers and validators for the TYPO3 extensions *form*

 Based on [wapplersystems/cleverreach](https://github.com/WapplerSystems/cleverreach)

 ## Features

 - Plugin with optin and opt out
-- Powermail
-  - validators
-  - finishers
-  - condition example for a contact form
 - Form
   - form examples: Opt in, Opt out, contact
   - finisher